oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 ### Show unrevealed cards in the tableau

-They should show their values but also reveal that they cannot be accessed them.
+They should show their values but also reveal that they cannot be accessed.

-## Second generation of changes TODO
+## Second generation of changes

-### First, display all the cards in the waste as wished for above.
+### Display all the cards in the waste as wished for above

+Specifically, I'd like to have a 4-column grid at the left:

+* The 4 suites are displayed across.
+* The 13 ranks are displayed vertically.
+* Each card in the waste is listed in its place in the grid.
+* A blank is left when the corresponding card is not in the waste.
+* I'm considering an optimization where ranks that have no cards in them are collapsed.
+Perhaps could be enabled by a flag.

 ### Other TODO